Leonardo-Boss/suckless-site/tools.suckless.org/farbfeld/index.md

 yes, then the format is simple enough.
 In this regard, NetPBM can be considered to be a failed format.

-Another point is color spaces.
-NetPBM offers no good way to specify which color space your data is in.
-This will become more and more problematic as time moves on and more and more devices hit the market which can display more than the sRGB color space.
-Specifying color profiles is not easy to integrate into a sane format, so the farbfeld solution is to ramp up the bit-depth and use the largest color space around.

 Dependencies
 ------------

 * [libpng](http://www.libpng.org/pub/png/libpng.html) - for png conversions
 * [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org/) - for jpg conversions
-* [lcms2](http://www.littlecms.com/) - for ICC and color space handling

 Development
 -----------